Join our two-week summer program at Loma Linda University to learn about mental health and see if social work is the career for you!

 There are several steps in the Loma Linda University MHPP program application process.
 Here is what happens after you submit your application:

-- April 1 to April 10: Eligible students are invited to an in-person interview.
+- April 19: Eligible students are invited to an in-person interview.

 - April 30: Students have until April 30 to accept the program offer, after which time an alternate will be offered the slot.